Amplifier for Art, Science and Society

 Cosmos Archaeology in Beijing

-Cosmos Archaeology, Exploration in Time and Space opened at the National Museum in China to celebrate the 75 years of Sino-Swiss diplomatic relations.
 Originally produced by EPFL Pavilions in 2022, this show was jointly organised by EPFL, the National Museum of China and the Embassy of Switzerland in China, with support from Yuanzhen Culture, the Department of Astronomy and the Academy of the Arts & Design of Tsinghua University.
+It was curated by Sarah Kenderdine (Professor, EPFL) and Gao Lu (National Museum of China, Beijing), co-curators Jean-Paul Kneib (Professor, EPFL), Prof. Shi Danging (Assocaite Professor, Tsinghua University), and Iris Long (independent curator).

 Boston (US)